Skip to content

 Build your own client

 The daemon speaks JSON over a Unix socket.
-The TUI is one client, not the only client.
+The TUI is just one client.
+Build a web dashboard, a mobile bridge, a Raycast extension — anything that can open a socket.

 mxr grows out of work that earlier tools already proved mattered. mutt and neomutt showed how good keyboard mail can feel. aerc pushed the terminal UI forward. himalaya made the CLI feel cleaner. notmuch made local indexing hard to ignore. gog and gws made Gmail scripting practical.